 - A pilot medical exam, if required

 - Locating an instructor and examiner

-- Training to include time and materials for flight and ground school
+- Initial or add-on training to include time and materials for flight and ground school

 - Maintain flight proficiency (enjoy flying!)